DevScoreInc/docs/README.md

 # DevScore Documentation

-DevScore is an Automation PAAS for developers.
+DevScore is an Automation PaaS for developers.
 DevScore makes it super easy to automate SDLC processes, Service integrations, Webhook receiever and broadcaster, workflow automation, CI/CD automation and many more use cases.

 DevScore provides Javascript runtime for business logic, database for storing your data and state management, POST and GET webhooks, and cronjob.